This chapter discusses how to manage the data entries in your directory. It also describes how to set referrals and to encrypt attribute values.

-To turn on automatic syntax checking, use this command:
+To turn off automatic syntax checking, use this command:

-$ dsconf set-server-prop -h host -p port check-syntax-enabled:on
+$ dsconf set-server-prop -h host -p port check-syntax-enabled:off

 By default, the server maintains special attributes for newly created or modified entries, as specified in the LDAP v3 specification.
 These special attributes are stored on the entry in the suffix and include the following: